-The Corporation evaluated subsequent events and transactions that occurred through the independent auditors' report date, which is the date the financial statements were available to be issued.
-Management is currently evaluating the impact of the COVID-19 pandemic on the industry and has concluded that while it is reasonably possible that the virus could have a ion and/or negative effect on the Corporation's financial posit results of its operations, the specific impact is not readily determinable as of the date of these financial statements.
+The Corporation evaluated subsequent events and transactions that occurred June 30, 2020 up to the financial statement report date.
+Management is currently evaluating the impact of the COVID-19 pandemic on the industry and has concluded that while it is reasonably possible that the virus could have an impact on the Corporation's financial position, the specific impact is not readily determinable as of the date of these financial statements.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.